 Unfortunately, there are all kinds of viruses online.
 This is why having a good anti-virus is key.
 Having a good anti-virus will not only keep a computer safe, but it will also keep private information safe from severe viruses.
 There are also free anti-virus software options for seniors on a budget.

-For more tips on senior safety, reach out to Home Care Assistance of Harrisburg.
+For more tips on senior safety, reach out to Harrisburg Home Care.
 We proudly offer specialized live-in and hourly care, and our caregivers are expertly trained to help with a wide variety of tasks from cooking to safety monitoring.
 Call us today at (717) 540-4663 to schedule a free in-home consultation with a trusted Care Manager!